What are IoT devices (internet of things devices)?

-Researchers have already demonstrated remote hacks on pacemakers and cars.
-In October 2016, a large distributed denial-of-service attack dubbed Mirai affected DNS servers on the east coast of the United States, disrupting services worldwide -- an issue traced back to hackers infiltrating networks through IoT devices, including wireless routers and connected cameras.
+One of the largest demonstrated remote hacks on IoT-connected devices occurred in October 2016.
+A distributed denial-of-service attack dubbed the Mirai botnet affected DNS on the east coast of the U.S, disrupting services worldwide -- an issue traced back to hackers infiltrating networks through IoT devices, including wireless routers and connected cameras.
 Similarly, in 2020, an IoT data breach occurred when a cybersecurity expert took advantage of a massive Bluetooth vulnerability and hacked a Tesla Model X in less than 90 seconds without so much as triggering an alarm.

-However, safeguarding IoT devices and the networks they connect to can be challenging due to the variety of devices and vendors, as well as the difficulty of adding security to resource-constrained devices.
+Safeguarding IoT devices and the networks they connect to can be challenging due to the variety of devices and vendors, as well as the difficulty of adding security to resource-constrained devices.
 In the case of the Mirai botnet, the problem was traced back to the use of default passwords on the hacked devices.
-Strong passwords, authentication/authorization and identity management, network segmentation, encryption and cryptography are all suggested IoT security measures.

 Concerned by the dangers posed by the rapidly growing IoT attack surface, the FBI released the public service announcement FBI Alert Number I-091015-PSA in September 2015, which is a document outlining the risks of IoT devices, as well as protections and defense recommendations.